ylkael/aws-aurora-global-cluster/README.md

 ```yaml
 aurora-global-cluster.yaml:
 ```
-Creating a Global Cluster and a primary Aurora DB cluster with 2 serverless instances in eu-west-2 in the Global Cluster.
+Creating a Global Cluster and a primary Aurora PostgreSQL DB cluster with 2 serverless instances within the Global Cluster.

 &nbsp;